rahulkarthickr/dbms/Overview.md

 #### 3NF

 - The main aim in this form is to remove transitive dependency
-- Transitive dependency is one duplicating element should identify another duplicating element
+- One duplicating element should not identify another duplicating element